The Shape of Learning Curves: a Review: Discussion and Conclusion

 \subsection{Bounds and Alternative Statistics}

 One should be careful in interpreting theoretical results when it comes to the shape of learning curves.
 Generalization bounds, such as those provided by PAC, that hold uniformly over all $P$ may not correctly characterize the curve shape.
 Similarly, a strictly decreasing bounds does not imply monotone learning curves, and thus does not rule out ill-behavior.
+We merely know that the curve lies under the bound, but this leaves room for strange behavior.
 Furthermore, PA learning curves, which require an additional average over problems, can show behavior substantially different from those for a single problem, because here averaging can also mask characteristics.

 Another incompatibility between typical generalization bounds and learning curves is that the former are constructed to hold with \emph{high probability} with respect to the sampling of the training set, while the latter look at the \emph{mean} performance over all training sets.
 Though bounds of one type can be transformed into the other \cite{mey2020note}, this conversion can change the actually shape of the bound, thus such high probability bounds may also not correctly characterize learning curve shape for this reason.